course-details-portlet

 Required previous knowledge

-Master's Degree or equivalent.
+Master’s Degree or equivalent.
 PhD students are prioritized upon admission.
-Students are expected to be engaged in their own, on-going research project.
-Admission restrictions*: The course is limited to a of maximum 25 students, where 6 spots are reserved for applicants from other institutions affiliated with NorTED (www.nor-ted.com).
+Students are expected to engage in their own, on-going research project.
+Admission restrictions*: The course is limited to a maximum of 25 students, where 6 spots are reserved for applicants from other institutions affiliated with NorTED (www.nor-ted.com).
 If there are less than 5 applicants, the Department of Teacher Education reserves the right to cancel the course. * Applicants will be ranked based on the following criteria and deadline for applications can be found here: https://www.ntnu.edu/ilu/phd-courses

 Course materials

-Curriculum of approximately 700 pages
+Curriculum/Reading List of approximately 800 pages

 More on the course